dkandalov/rosettacode-kotlin/readme.md

 from [RosettaCode wiki](http://rosettacode.org/wiki/Category:Kotlin).

-The main motivation for extracting all code into a project is to make sure it actually compiles and to make sure it's maintainable (e.g. by applying static analysis and migrating code as language evolves).
+The main motivation for extracting all code into a project is to make sure it actually compiles and make it more maintainable (e.g. by applying static analysis and migrating code as language evolves).

-This project is intended to be like a wiki with executable code.
+This project is intended to be like a wiki.
 Therefore, you are more than welcome to contribute.
 All pull requests are accepted.